Introduction

 Clinical Features

-Patients will present at varied stages of progression.
-Symptoms may therefore range from reduced range of motion and nodular deformity through to a complete loss of movement.
+Patients will present at varied stages of disease progression.
+Symptoms may therefore range from a reduced range of motion and nodular deformity, through to a complete loss of movement.

-The ring and little finger are most commonly involved; however, the other digits may be involved.
-The condition is bilateral in 45% of cases*.
+The ring or little finger are most commonly involved.
+The right hand is more commonly affected, however the condition is bilateral in 45% of cases.

-On examination, a thickened band (Fig. 2) or firm nodule adherent to the skin may be palpable.
+On examination of the hand, a thickened band (Fig. 2) or firm nodule adherent to the skin may be palpable.
 Skin blanching may occur on active extension of the affected digits.
 In advanced disease, the MCP and/or PIP joints of the affected digit may be in contracture.

 Differential Diagnosis

-Important differential diagnoses to consider in patients presenting with the condition include stenosing tenosynovitis (often painful and associated with overuse or trauma), ulnar nerve palsy (associated with reduced movement/strength and loss of sensation), or trigger finger (nodule present associated with finger motion).
+Important differential diagnoses to consider in patients presenting with the condition include stenosing tenosynovitis (often painful and associated with overuse or trauma), ulnar nerve palsy (associated with reduced movement/strength and loss of sensation), or trigger finger (painless locking or clicking finger on flexion).

 Investigations